revloc02/dndMarkdown/colver-5e-homebrew.md

 <div class='descriptive'>

-**DM Note:** This is not meant to be a free Insight check, rather it presents a stage in each round that prompts the DM to create drama and intesity.
+**DM Note:** This is not meant to be a free Insight check, rather it presents a stage in each round that prompts the DM to create drama and intensity.
 It is a catalyst for narrative flavor to dovetail into the midst of D&D's Combat game play.
 "With rage blazing in his eyes the dragon draws a really deep breath," or "The knave looks around for an escape route, as if he's about to bolt," and thus hinting a possible transition to a chase scene.
 Here surprising twists can be revealed, or DM hints can be dropped (i.e. the party is in over their heads).
 It isn't that this couldn't otherwise be done, rather Enemy Indication is a gaming mechanic that allows the characters to make educated decisions during their planning phase.
 Ultimately it is about telling a story together.

 </div>